Music Hall Strike of 1907: Preceding years and factors

 To match the success of the modern layout of contemporary theatres, music hall proprietors began to adopt the same design.
 One such establishment, the London Pavilion, was restyled as such in 1885.
 The refurbishments, which included fixed seating in the stalls, lead to the early origins of variety theatre, but the improvements proved expensive and managers had to adhere to the strict safety regulations which had recently been introduced.
 Together with the increase of the performers fee, music hall proprietors were forced to sell their shares and formed syndicates with wealthy investors.

 By the 1890s, music hall entertainment had earned a more risqué reputation.
 Artists including Marie Lloyd were receiving frequent criticism from theatre reviewers and influential feminists, who disagreed with the bawdy performances.
 The writer and feminist Laura Ormiston Chant, who was a member of the Social Purity Alliance, disliked the innuendo displayed in music hall performances, and opined that the humour was attractive to nobody other than prostitutes who were beginning to sell their business in auditoriums.

 In 1895 Chant provided evidence to the London County Council who agreed that the humour was too risqué.
 They decided to imposed restrictions on the halls including the issuing of liquor licences.
 Unsatisfied, Chant further attempted to censor the halls by successfully convincing the council to erect large screens around the promenade at the Empire Theatre in Leicester Square, as part of the licensing conditions; the screens proved unpopular and were later pulled down by the protesting audiences.

 In 1898 Oswald Stoll had become the managing director of Moss Empires, a theatre chain led by Edward Moss.
 Between those years, Moss Empires had bought up many of the English music halls and had begun to dominate the business.
 Stoll became notorious among his employees for implementing a strict working atmosphere.
-He paid them a little wage and erected signs backstage prohibiting performers and stagehands from using coarse language.
+He paid them a low wage and erected signs backstage prohibiting performers and stagehands from using coarse language.